jim-junior/jim-junior/README.md

 Check me out my projects [here](https://open.cranom.tech)

-Oohh, I dont stop there.

-I also write a blogs and Technical articles in the field a of Web development and you can check them out on my [Dev.to](https://dev.to/jimjunior) and [Meduim](https://jimjunior.medium.com/) profiles
+I also write a blogs and Technical articles in the field a of Web development and you can check them out on my [Dev.to](https://dev.to/jimjunior)

 Interested in contacting me.
 Email at jimjunior854@gmail.com